Saint Andrew's School (California)

 Saint Andrew's describes itself as a wholehearted community of learners with a wholehearted commitment to cultivating student happiness, academic achievement, and character.
-Our complete, balanced, and inspiring approach to education ensures that our graduates are exceptionally good people who are exceptionally well-prepared to thrive in high school, college, and life.

 Courses

-In Lower School (PK - 5), the small class sizes allow for individualized attention in the core subjects lead by the primary homeroom teacher.
+In Lower School (PK - 5), the small class sizes allow for individualized attention in the core subjects led by the primary homeroom teacher.
 Lab time for science is scheduled 1-2 per week.
-Students also have art, music, physical education, religion, Spanish, technology and, library each week with specialist instructors.
+Students also have art, music, physical education, religion, Spanish, technology, and library each week with specialist instructors.

 In Middle School, students have the core classes of Math, English, Science, Social Studies, and Spanish, as well as specialist classes that include art, music, religion, physical education, and technology.
 Starting in middle school, two levels of Math are offered, with the regular level culminating in Algebra and the advanced level culminating in Geometry.